 No strangers to a challenge, Victoria & Nicholas IMMEDIATELY began to rebuild in the exact same spot!
-They were determined, undaunted and rebuilt in short order!
+They were determined and rebuilt in short order!

-Their progress is amazing!
-The image on the left is of 12.22.18, the day after the nest blew down.
-The image on the right is 1.28.19, an hour after Vic laid her first egg!
+Their progress was amazing!
+The image on the left was taken 12.22.18, the day after the nest blew down.
+The image on the right is of 1.28.19, an hour after Vic laid her first egg!

 Your best view of the eagles is from the comfort of your own device.
 Whether at Starbucks, at home or on the road, you’ll be viewing within feet of the nest.